riiichard/salmon-mortality/README.md

 ### Some plots and tables you might get if the project works properly:

+**Figure 1.** Frequency of each response variable level for each year

 ![Alt text](/plots_and_tables/year.png "Figure 1.
 Frequency of each response variable level for each year")

+**Figure 2.** Frequency of each response variable level for whether the fish has eye injury

 ![Alt text](/plots_and_tables/eyeinjury.png "Figure 2.
 Frequency of each response variable level for whether the fish has eye injury")

+**Figure 3.** Frequency of each response variable level for different scale loss extent

 ![Alt text](/plots_and_tables/scaleloss.png "Figure 3.
 Frequency of each response variable level for different scale loss extent")

+**Figure 4.** Parallel box plots for detection status versus air exposure time

 ![Alt text](/plots_and_tables/airexposure.png "Figure 4.
 Parallel box plots for detection status versus air exposure time")

+**Table 1.** Summary of Some Representative Models Trained

 ![Alt text](/plots_and_tables/table1.png "Table 1.
 Summary of Some Representative Models Trained")

+**Table 2.** Interpretations of Representative Models stated before

 ![Alt text](/plots_and_tables/table2.png "Table 2.
 Interpretations of Representative Models stated before")

 ### Some conclusions